-Australian government distances itself from Donald Trump Jr.’s postponed tour
+The Australian government distances itself from Donald Trump Jr.’s postponed tour

 But Prime Minister Anthony Albanese said his government was not responsible for Trump Jr.’s change of plans.

-“Donald Trump Jr.’s visa was dealt with in the normal way and like anyone else he was entitled to come here,” Albanese said.
+“Donald Trump Jr.’s visa was dealt with in the normal way and, like anyone else, he was entitled to come here,” Albanese said.
 “The deferral of his travel is a matter for him.”

-More than 20,000 people had joined an online petition opposing Trump Jr.’s Australian visit because of what they perceived as his anti-LGBTQ+ attitudes.
+More than 20,000 people had joined an online petition that called Trump Jr. bigoted and proposed banning him from the country.

 Immigration Minister Andrew Giles said Trump Jr.’s visa application received standard and equal treatment.